GideonAmhaG/MERN-estate/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization (including Google Sign-In)
 - CRUD operations for real estate listings
 - Integration with MongoDB for data storage
 - API endpoints for user and listing management